 Pros

-- Hybrid model: free trackers plus paid coaching options with transparent pricing.
+- Hybrid model: free tracker plus paid coaching options with transparent pricing.

 Cons